Gargaj/contentifier/README.md

 # Contentifier
 Single file website / content engine aimed to be a combination of the compactness of http://github.com/vrana/adminer and the featureset of Wordpress.
-Currently around 20 kilobytes.
+Currently under 30 kilobytes.

 ![admin screenshot](https://user-images.githubusercontent.com/1702533/27014035-87b2df36-4ef0-11e7-89fb-af5b6caf9bd5.png)